RSDKModding/RSDK-Modding-Wiki/docs/RSDKv4/Functions/Object/CopyObject.md

 # CopyObject

+!!! note
+    This function only exists in REV02 and above.

 ## Description
 Copies `count` objects starting from `srcSlot` and pastes them to the object slots starting from `destSlot`.